UFFPedroBorges/hercules-docs/Supported-Platforms.md

 | Visual Studio 2013              | *unsupported*  |                              |                               |
 | Visual Studio 2012              | *unsupported*  |                              |                               |
 | Visual Studio 2010              | *unsupported*  |                              |                               |

-(5): This version is currently known to work, for legacy reasons.
-Continued support is not guaranteed.